 This session will look at the following project/technologies/cloud offerings and outline the pros and cons as they related to the needs of the speaker’s startup, BrowserMob:

 Through trial-and-error and real-world production experiences, BrowserMob eventually settled on a mixture of on-premise MySQL, Amazon RDS, Amazon SimpleDB, Amazon S3, and even flat files.
 The final system can now easily handle the processing of 20TB+ per hour!

 In addition to giving code examples and use cases for all of the popular storage techniques, this session will also cover the specific reasons why these technologies were chosen and how they were the best fit for BrowserMob.

-Patrick runs product management for New Relic, a leading provider of web application performance management and monitoring.
+Patrick runs product management for New Relic, the leader in software analytics.
 Prior to that, Patrick started two startups in the website monitoring and load testing space, which were acquired by Gomez and Neustar, respectively.

 Patrick is an avid open source contributor, having founded OpenQA, created Selenium Remote Control, and co-created Struts 2.

 Patrick has held management and software engineering positions with Jive Software, Spoke Software, and Cisco Systems.

 Comments on this page are now closed.